backdrop-contrib/plugin_manager/README.md

-# Plugin API
+# Plugin Manager

-Provides API to make it easy for modules implement plugins.
+Provides API to make it easy for modules to implement plugins.

 The plugins tool allows a module to allow *other* modules (and themes!) to provide plugins which provide some kind of functionality or some kind of task.